-This professional texts responds to NCTE's "Literacies of Disciplines" policy research brief.
-To be published in June 2014 as part of the Principles in Practice imprint, Real World Literacies profiles high school classrooms that engage students in reading, writing, and oral language development through authentic, project-based learning experiences.
+Published July 2014, this professional text responds to NCTE's "Literacies of Disciplines" policy research brief as part of the Principles in Practice imprint, Real World Literacies profiles high school classrooms that engage students in reading, writing, and oral language development through authentic, project-based learning experiences.

 Engaging Kenyan students in an Oral History Project: Education as emancipation Published in the International Journal of Educational Development, this article investigates the viability of learner-centered, emancipatory pedagogies using a case study approach.